dtonhofer/prolog_notes/other_notes/about_list_processing/README.md

 ## TODO

-I missed list processing via DCGs; need to add some code to show how that is done..
+- I missed list processing via DCGs; need to add some code to show how that is done..
+- The applicaton which uses a Dict as accumulator-pattern also needs some illustration.

 ## Pairwise processing